JasonLocklin/Dissertation/VWM/Methods.md

 consisted of red circles presented within the landmark, appeared either at the cued location (valid trials) or at the opposite location (invalid trials; figure \ref{fig_Ch1-task}.
-Cues were non-informative (i.e., 50% of cued trials were valid and 50% were invalid trials).
-There were also no-cue trials in which the target appeared without any preceding cue.
+Cues were non-informative, and 20% of trials were non-cued (40 validly cued trials, 40 invalid trials, and 20 non-cued trials, per participant).
 Targets appeared equally often on the left and right sides.
 Participants maintained fixation throughout the task.
 This was monitored by the experimenter and verbal feedback was given periodically to